How to protect your dating business from fraud

 Also keep in mind that fake accounts are often created from suspicious IPs, criminals make purchases with stolen credit cards, and usually pay for everything on offer in a short time span.
 None of these behaviors are typical for real customers.

 Pay attention to scripts or bots that cybercriminals use to sign into accounts with stolen credentials.
 You can also use an algorithm that detects dating scams by analyzing dating profiles.

 One of the most important things for dating services is establishing trust in customers.
 Even the most user-friendly experience won’t help if people don’t feel safe enough while using the site or app.

 It’s especially crucial for dating websites where people share much of their personal data.
 Think about the way users interact on your site and how many personal data they leave — they need to trust your website before they start using it.

 This is why you need anti-fraud systems with well-optimized fraud rules that will help you prevent various types of abuse.
 Bearing this in mind, choose solutions that provide fraud systems, so you’re notified about any suspicious activity as soon as it occurs.
 You can find third-party fraud systems or choose a payment platform that will provide you with top-level security and additional layers of anti-fraud tools based on machine learning.

 However, you should be aware of overly strict fraud filters to avoid situations when genuine accounts and transactions are labeled as suspicious.
-We also highly recommend using a non-invasive 3D Secure authentication that reaches the number of chargebacks right away.
+We also highly recommend using a non-invasive 3D Secure authentication that decreases the number of chargebacks.